 Oil Filter.
 The AC full flow type oil filter is externally mounted on the right side of crankcase at the rear end.
-The filter contains a replaceable Aluvac filter element which permits rapid passage of oil with a minimum drop in pressure.
+The filter permits rapid passage of oil with a minimum drop in pressure.
 Normally, ALL engine oil passes through the filter element.
-If the element becomes restricted enough to produce $4\frac{1}{2}$ to $5\frac{1}{2}$ pounds difference in pressure between the inlet and outlet ports of the filter, a spring-loaded ball type valve in the filter base will open to by-pass the element and route oil directly into the main oil gallery.
-See figure 2-9.
+If the element becomes restricted enough to produce 41⁄2 to 51⁄2 pounds difference in pressure between the inlet and outlet ports of the filter, a spring-loaded ball type valve in the filter base will open to by-pass the element and route oil directly into the main oil gallery.